Welcome.

 I’m the former (founding) chair of Transition Network and Common Cause Foundation and also chaired the UK government’s Department for Energy and Climate Change’s Community Energy Contact Group.
 I’ve been a teacher, a co-operative worker, an intellectual property lawyer and worked at a UK charity, Sustrans, latterly as external affairs director, before setting up Anthropocene Actions as a community interest company which promotes fair, loving and ecologically regenerative societies.

 I bring a range of experience, including working to implement an intrinsic values-based approach to developing place-based identity in a city setting whilst working at Common Cause Foundation.
-I’ve long experience of working across a range of stakeholders, from communities to government, to influence policy, practice and public sentiment, particularly around low-carbon travel as Director of Communications and Marketing at UK charity Sustrans.
-More recently I’ve been exploring and researching the role of governance and systems leadership in working with complexity and change, the subject of my MBA dissertation.
+I’ve long experience of working across a range of stakeholders, from communities to government, to influence policy, practice and public sentiment, particularly around low-carbon travel.
+More recently I’ve been exploring and researching the role of governance and systems leadership in working with complexity and change, and have come to appreciate that capacity for relationality with ourselves, other folks and all Earth others is at the heart of healthy cultures.

 If you’re interested in collaborating we’d love to hear from you.